aprilmintacpineda/react-context-api-store/README.md

 This library is actively being maintained by the developer.
 Feature requests, enhancements, and bug reports are all welcome to the issue section.

 # react-context-api-store
-Seemless, lightweight, state management library that comes with asynchronous support out of the box.
+Seemless, lightweight, state management library that supports async actions and state persisting out of the box.
 Inspired by Redux and Vuex.
 Built on top of [React's context api](https://reactjs.org/docs/context.html).

 # File size?
-5kb transpiled, not minified.

-# Use case
-When you want a state management that's small and supports asynchronous actions out of the box.
+6.7kb transpiled.
+Not minified.
+Not compressed.
+Not uglified.

 # Example
 https://aprilmintacpineda.github.io/react-context-api-store/#/